 I won’t bother to give all the directions, but the highlights on the other side of the mountain in terms of climbs are E Roadrunner Rd, N Mohave Rd to NSeguero Rd, and N Hummingbird Lan to E Hummingbird Lane.
 As mentioned I have a Strava Route for this ride and am happy to share it.
 After this climb I exit back down E Hummingbird Ln to Scottsdale Rd.

-Best Cycling Routes In Scottsdale – Route #4 – Tour of Camelback Ride – 33 kilometers
+Best Bike Rides In Scottsdale – Route #4 – Tour of Camelback Ride – 33 kilometers

 This ride is very similar to the Mummy Mountain Ride.
 A lot of hills to climb, and a lot of great views.
 But this ride around Camelback Mountain is a little longer and has a little more total elevation.